-I also use it in it’s powdered form in some recipes like these Homemade Custard Creams which had a number of readers ask “What is custard powder” .
+I also use it in it’s powdered form in some recipes like these homemade custard creams which had a number of readers ask “What is custard powder”.
 This was the first time I realised that not everyone grew up with it.

 It’s readily available in many parts of the world including Australia but, alas, not everywhere.
 You could buy some via this link but it’s just as easy to make it yourself using everyday ingredients.

-Yes, homemade runny custard from scratch is better but, if heating milk and tempering eggs is not your thing, then custard powder comes close and could be just what you need.
+Yes, homemade runny custard from scratch is better but, if heating milk and tempering eggs is not your thing, then vanilla custard powder comes close and could be just what you need.

 Custard powder ingredients